FandomGold/FANGO-wallet/README.md

 ## Information

-Conceal.Network is a decentralized blockchain bank, with deposits and investments paying interest rates, without involvement of financial institutions, powered by 100% open source code.
+Fandom Gold Society is a decentralized blockchain bank, with deposits and investments paying interest rates, without involvement of financial institutions, powered by 100% open source code.

 Conceal.Network enables untraceable and anonymous messaging, and a secure way to transfer funds.
 Using a distributed public ledger, the sender and receiver are kept anonymous, a key concern in a post Snowden world.
 Hackers cannot trace money or messages when the messages are sent across public networks.